Proactive Care for a Healthier Tomorrow:

 Understanding How MRI Scans Are Categorised

-MRI scans are broadly categorised based on what they examine and how they capture information from the body.
-Some scans focus on structure, clearly showing organs, bones, and soft tissues.
-Others study movement, blood flow, or subtle tissue changes that may not appear on standard imaging.
+MRI scans are broadly grouped based on what they examine and how they capture information from the body.
+Some scans focus on structure, showing organs, bones, and soft tissues in sharp detail.
+Others are designed to study movement, blood flow, or tissue changes that may not be visible through standard imaging.

 Types of MRI by Body Part & Purpose